FallenPhoenix8/vapor-comments-frontend/README.md

 The following environmental variables are required:

-- `DATABASE_URL` - a PostgreSQL connection string
+- `API_URL`: the URL of the API server
-- `SECRET_KEY` - a secret key for signing JWT tokens
+- `CONTACT_EMAIL`: the contact email for the application host

 Example data and required format is provided in [.env.example](./.env.example)